Buried Dino 246 GTS incident: Aftermath

 Media coverage resulted in a flood of phone calls to Farmers asking about purchasing the Dino.
 Hoping to capitalize on the publicity, the company decided to sell the car in a special auction with sealed bids, placing it on display for two weeks in a private warehouse.
 The plan backfired; while it was on display, thieves stripped the car of "almost everything not bolted down, including her oil dip stick."
 Farmers then discovered that many of the bids were illegitimate and invited the original callers to submit new bids.

 It was subsequently discovered that the owner, plumber Rosendo Cruz, had conspired to commit insurance fraud with the supposed thieves.
 The thieves were to take the Dino to a chop shop to be broken up for parts, but instead hid it, intending to dig it up later – forgetting the burial location.

 Real estate businessman Brad Howard purchased the car from Farmers, to which ownership had defaulted, and had it restored by Ferrari expert Giuseppe Cappalonga.
 Due to the drought conditions during the car's burial, there was relatively little rust.
+It was registered with a vanity license plate reading "DUG UP" to represent the vehicle's unusual history.
 As of 2019, it was in perfect running condition in Howard's possession.
 It was easily restored and has been very active since 1978 when he purchased it.
 The owner continued to drive it regularly, taking it to car shows and classic races.